The Popcorn Zoo, N.J. Photography Location

 Pets: Not allowed in the Zoo for safety reasons

-Wheelchair Accessibility: Popcorn Park Refuge’s sandy terrain is not conducive to standard handicap wheelchairs or strollers.
+Wheelchair Accessibility: Popcorn Park Refuge’s sandy terrain is not conducive to standard wheelchairs or strollers for individuals with disabilities.
 A beach-terrain wheelchair is available upon request.

 Feeding of animals: Feeding animals in the Zoo is not allowed because the animals require specialized diets; however, air-popped popcorn may be purchased to feed free-roaming birds and some of the farm animals.